How can watch videos on Toyota Android Auto in RAV4, Camry, and Highlander (2026 Guide)?

 - Wireless connection uses more battery.

-When you connect without a cable, the phone keeps both Wi-Fi and Bluetooth active the entire time.
-That extra activity drains the battery quicker than a wired connection.
+When you connect without a cable your phone stays connected to Wi-Fi and Bluetooth the time.
+This extra activity uses battery so it drains faster, than a wired connection.

 - The USB cable makes a difference.